 - They enjoy extensive social enrichment programs and high quality food.

 - The animals also receive the finest veterinary care and benefit from state-of-the-art medical technologies developed for human health care.

 - They breed successfully and form complex social groups.
 Because the animals are content and in excellent physical health, the animals reproduce well and live long lives.

-Marine mammals, like all animals in the wild, suffer more mortalities during the first 2 years of their lives — a time when they are particularly susceptible to disease, predators and adverse climate.
+Marine mammals, like all animals in the wild, experience more mortalities during the first 2 years of their lives — a time when they are particularly susceptible to disease, predators, and adverse climate.